alexleblanc17/GlobalStorage/README.md

 To set up a store all you need to do is give it an ID and pass it an object or array:

 ### create(storeId: string, defaultData: object | array): void
+Used to create a store.
+The `storeId` passed in is then used to identify the store when used throughout the application.
+#### Example:
 ```
   import GlobalStorage from 'GlobalStorage';